dabamos/openadms-node/docs/configuration.rst

 deformation monitoring.
 This tutorial explains how the OpenADMS monitoring system has to be configured in order to be used with a Leica Nivel210 inclinometer.
 More sensors can be added easily.
-This setup works on all operating systems (Microsoft Windows, Linux, Unix).
+This setup works on all operating systems.

 The example requires a Leica Nivel210 inclinometer with data cable and power supply unit, as well as a computer with an RS-232 port or USB serial adapter.

-Create an empty configuration file under ``config/nivel210.json`` and copy the following JSON structure into it:
+Create an empty configuration file under ``config/nivel210.json`` and copy the following (empty) JSON structure into it:

 .. code:: javascript